identw/hetzner-cloud-controller-manager/README.md

 # Kubernetes Cloud Controller Manager for Hetzner Cloud and Hetzner Dedicated
 This controller is based on [hcloud-cloud-controller-manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager), but also support [Hetzner dedicated servers](https://www.hetzner.com/dedicated-rootserver).

-Features:
+## Features
- * adds the following labels to nodes `beta.kubernetes.io/instance-type`, `failure-domain.beta.kubernetes.io/region`, `failure-domain.beta.kubernetes.io/zone`
+ * adds the following labels to nodes `beta.kubernetes.io/instance-type`, `failure-domain.beta.kubernetes.io/region`, `failure-domain.beta.kubernetes.io/zone`, `node.kubernetes.io/instance-type`, `topology.kubernetes.io/region`, `topology.kubernetes.io/zone`
  * sets the external ipv4 address to node status.addresses
  * deletes nodes from Kubernetes that were deleted from the Hetzner Cloud or from Hetzner Robot (panel manager for dedicated servers)
  * exclude the removal of nodes that belong to other providers (kubelet on these nodes should be run WITHOUT the `--cloud-provider=external` option).
 See section [Exclude nodes](#exclude-nodes)